TonicAI/tonic_validate/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tonic Validate's documentation!
+Welcome to Tonic Validate's Documentation!
 ==========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   quickstart/index
+   api_reference/index